NCEAS/oss-lessons/version-control/3-git-remote.md

 *=> You still have to* `git add` *and* `git commit` *after this*

-3. You want to roll back to the situation before you started a merge: `git merge --abort`
+During this process, if you want to roll back to the situation before you started the merge: `git merge --abort`

+**NOTE:** By doing a `pull` before commiting, you can avoid a lot of git conflicts.
+Your git workflow should therefore be:

+1. `git add`
+2. `git pull`
+3. `commit -m "descriptive message"`
+4. `git pull`
+5. `git push`

 ## Branches